meithan/AoC21/README.md

 People on Reddit were commenting how they solved the problem without actually fully breaking the cipher (which is also what one my friends did), so I decided to try that solution strategy.

 As shown in Part 1, from the 10 given encoded numbers in each entry the numbers 1, 4, 7 and 8 are immediately identifiable, as they have unique numbers of segments: 3, 4, 3 and 7, respectively.
 The other six numbers either have 5 segments (2, 3 and 5) or 6 segments (0, 6 and 9).
-However, some of them contain enough unique segment patterns that it's possible to deduce which is which.
+The key is that some of them contain enough unique segment patterns to deduce which is which, and after finding those the remaining ones can be deduced.
 Here's the solution algorithm:

 1. As for Part 1, we begin by identifying what cipher words correspond to the numbers 1, 4, 7 and 8 based on the number of letters (segments that are on):
     - The only word with 2 letters is number **1**